tomhrr/cosh/doc/all.md

 Other operations:

  - `cd`: changes the current working directory.
- - `pwd`: returns the current working directory.
+ - `cwd`: returns the current working directory.
  - `is-dir`: returns a boolean indicating whether the argument is a directory.
  - `is-files`: returns a boolean indicating whether the argument is a